MacLemon/CongressChecklist/README.md

 - Bleach
 - Peroxides
 - Samsung Galaxy Note 7
+- Self Balancing Scooters (Hoverboards)
+- (strong) rare-earths Magnets (really small and weak magnets, like the needle of a compass, are okay)

 ### Not allowed or often problematic on flights, or at least not in hand-lagguage
+- All kind of blades
-- Knives, even some pocket knives
+  - Knives, even small pocket knives
 - Lockpicking equipment
 - Handcuffs

 ### Items *only* allowed to be carried *on your body*, but *neither* in checked in luggage nor hand-lagguage.
-- Small lighters
+- Small lighters (one per person)

 ## Things to pack